-Other accounting and audit related services (a) \$444,000 Income tax compliance and planning and other tax services \$215,000 Other (b) \$770,000
+Other accounting and audit related services(a) \$444,000 Income tax compliance and planning and other tax services \$215,000 Other(b) \$770,000

-- (a) Consists of fees for assistance with regulatory filings related to the DLC combination of Carnival Corporation and Carnival plc, statutory audits not relied upon in the audit of Carnival Corporation's consolidated financial statements, audits of Carnival Corporation's employee benefit plans. - (b) Consists primarily of fees for Carnival Corporation's new corporate procurement system and actuarial services and benefit plan consulting.
+(a) Consists of fees for assistance with regulatory filings related to the DLC combination of Carnival Corporation and Carnival plc, statutory audits not relied upon in the audit of Carnival Corporation's consolidated financial statements, audits of Carnival Corporation's employee benefit plans.

-The Audit Committee considered whether the provision of these non-audit services is compatible with maintaining PricewaterhouseCoopers LLP's independence.
+The audit committee considered whether the provision of these non-audit services is compatible with maintaining PricewaterhouseCoopers LLP's independence.